Slashbunny/gog-galaxy-plugin-downloader/README.md

 * Download the latest release from the [Releases](https://github.com/Slashbunny/gog-galaxy-plugin-downloader/releases) page.
 * Extract the zip file anywhere on your PC.
-* Double click on `gog-plugins-downloader.exe` to run the program to download or update your plugins.
+* Within the zip file, there are 3 programs:
+   * `gog-plugins-downloader`: Downloads and installs plugins for game stores- Steam, Origin, Uplay, Epic, PSN, BattleNet, and more.
+   * `gog-plugins-downloader-games`: Downloads and installs plugins for single game launchers- Minecraft, Final Fantasy XIV, Path of Exile, Guild Wars 2, and more.
+   * `gog-plugins-downloader-emulators`: Downloads and installs plugins for emulators- bSNES, RetroArch, Cemu, Dolphin, Citra, mGBA, and more.
-* Run regularly to keep your plugins up to date
+* Run the programs of your choice regularly to keep your plugins up to date

 This will only work for Windows.
 If you are using another OS, you will need to follow the Advanced instructions below.